Rising Up: Critical Awareness and Common Ground

 Speaking Out—Freedom and Expression Speaking out, using theater, art, writing and other means to give voice to what matters and what we have lived through; overcoming fear to imagine possibilities and make different choices in our lives.

-A safe space is one in which people feel they can bring their ‘full selves’ and engage in open conversation and mutual learning.
+A safe space is one in which individuals feel they can bring their ‘full selves’ and engage in open conversation and mutual learning.
 Creating the conditions for safe space requires attention to physical, emotional and political safety.

 By creating a safe space for reflection and dialogue, we foster not only meaningful connection and understanding, but also deepened political trust – the foundation of collaboration and solidarity.
 It is from here that we can identify common problems, find solutions, navigate conflict and make decisions together.